mlip-cmu/book/19-testing-and-experimenting-in-production.md

 <figcaption>

 The term canary release comes from the practice of bringing [canary birds into coal mines](https://www.forbes.com/sites/kionasmith/2019/12/31/the-canary-in-the-coal-mine-isnt-ancient-history), because the specially-bred birds were more sensitive to carbon monoxide and would die before the gas levels became lethal for the human miners.
-Canary releases try to detect release problems early.
+Canary releases try to detect release problems early. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>